top of page

 “Who's blood is this?”

-'Stop!'
-They yelled, and although each step shot shockwaves of pain through his system, his steps turned to stride, stride turned to run, and before he knew it, Michael was fleeing against his better judgement.
+‘Stop!’ they yelled, and although each step shot shockwaves of pain through his system, steps turned to stride, stride turned to run, and before he knew it, Michael was fleeing against his better judgement.

 In the moment, he knew not why he ran.
-So much was unclear, the events of the night prior a complete and utter haze, and until he could recall what happened, he felt there was no choice but to retreat.
-For all he knew, he could have indeed killed, as one of the many onlookers had suggested, or perhaps the truth wasn't as bad as it looked.
-Either way, he needed time to sort it out, and the authorities didn't give him much option, the sight of blood requiring little excuse to draw their weapons.
+So much was unclear, the events of the night prior a complete and utter haze, and until he could recall what had occurred there was little choice but to retreat.
+For all he knew, he could have indeed killed, as one of the many onlookers had suggested—or perhaps the truth wasn’t nearly as damning as it looked.
+Either way, time was desperately needed to sort it all out, and the authorities didn’t grant him much option, the sight of blood requiring little excuse to draw their weapons.

-Shots rang through the air as he swiftly turned a cluttered corner, possibly cornering himself further for all he knew, but there was no time for thought in the moment, only action.
-More shots fired from behind, the police hot on his trail, when he felt a sudden sting in the upper cartilage of his left ear.
-A bullet that had whizzed by his head had bit off a tiny chunk of his ear, mere inches from certain death.
+Shots rang through the air as he swiftly turned a cluttered corner, possibly cornering himself further for all he knew, but there was no time for thought in the moment, but only action.
+More shots fired from behind, the police hot on his trail when he felt a sudden sting in the upper cartilage of his left ear.
+A bullet that had whizzed by his head had bit off a tiny chunk of his lobe, mere inches from sudden death.

 Brick dust shot out in small clouds from the surrounding walls as his feet moved swiftly around corners, over and around abandoned furniture and trash cans, until he finally found a small space of solitude.

-Reaching the dead end, Michael quickly barricaded himself behind two steel garbage bins, rolling them together with great difficulty.
-He was not a weak man by any means, but the slightest task seemed nearly impossible.
+Reaching the dead end, Michael quickly barricaded himself behind two steel garbage bins, rolling them together with great difficulty to form a make-shift wall.
+He was not a weak man by any means, but the slightest task felt nearly impossible.

 In that moment he would have given anything for a slight recollection, even a miniscule fragment—anything.
-His name seemed to be the only surety in a sea of dislodged puzzle pieces; not his home address, his profession, or any of his friends and family.
+His name alone was the only surety in a sea of dislodged puzzle pieces; not his home address, his profession or any of his friends and family.
 His mind was but a thick fog of dither and melancholy.

 Michael shook his head in defeat.